 With a subscription model, autonomous cleaning technology can be a predictable operating expense that yields high-quality results for a fraction of the cost of additional labor hours.
 Try our Value calculator to see the cost-savings automation can bring your business..

 Overall, autonomous cleaning technology doesn’t have to “break the bank.”
-Some independent cleaning solutions like Whiz, the autonomous vacuum sweeper from SoftBank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, are available with a subscription model.
+Some independent cleaning solutions like Whiz, the commercial robot vacuum from SoftBank Robotics, developed in partnership with Brain OS and ICE Robotics, are available with a subscription model.
 This allows companies to pilot the solution in their facilities in a way that adds value without adding costs.